Just van Rossum: RoboFab

 In 1997, after a meeting with Just van Rossum, software designer, Yuri Yarmola, decided to integrate a Python interpreter into his font editor software, FontLab 4.
 Just van Rossum had previously worked on the software, RoboFog, which was a Python interpreter for the software Fontographer, which had since been succeeded in popularity by FontLab.
 Just van Rossum, Erik van Blokland, and Tal Lemming developed the RoboFab API which was used to help programmers with UI design in the newly Python programmable FontLab software.
 RoboFab made it easy for RoboFog developers to port over their code from Fontographer to FontLab.

 FontTools

 In 1999, Just van Rossum released the FontTools/TTX package.
 FontTools is an opensource Python library that allows users to manipulate binary fonts.
 Alongside FontTools, Just released TTX, which was a tool for converting OpenType and TrueType fonts into XML and back.
 The library was updated as recent as 2020 due to the support of contributors such as Behdad Esfahbod.

 FontGoggles

 In 2020, Van Rossum released FontGoggles, an open-source font viewer for interactive previewing and comparing.
 Its main focus is "text behavior, specifically text shaping and variation behavior".
-It's especially recommended for Type Designers, as a tool to inspect how the more recent font technologies, Variable Fonts and Open Type features perform in typefaces that are in the design/production phase.
+It's especially recommended for type designers, as a tool to inspect how the more recent font technologies, variable fonts and OpenType features perform in typefaces that are in the design/production phase.